One Pager: Trilogue Consultation

 - Updated impact assessments should be published after trilogue agreement – but before first reading voting, as the original may be outdated due to changes to the proposal.

 The proliferation of trilogues, both political and technical, is closely associated with the trend of EU legislation being adopted in a shorter time frame, often after just the first reading.
-As 85% of codecision files were adopted at first reading in the last legislative period (2009-2014), most trilogues take place before the first reading.
-In the last legislative period, about 1,500 trilogues took place on about 320 different pieces of EU legislation, demonstrating the integral and substantial part such meetings play in EU law-making.
+As 85% of codecision files were adopted at first reading in the 2009-2014 legislature, most trilogues take place before the first reading.
+In that last legislative period, about 1,500 trilogues took place on about 320 different pieces of EU legislation, demonstrating the integral and substantial part such meetings play in EU law-making.
 Informal trilogues are sometimes defended as being similar to the ‘formal trilogues’ or Conciliation Committee enshrined in the ordinary legislative process.
 However, before the Committee commences, the initial position or mandate of each institution is public knowledge because it convenes only after the second reading.
 As a result, the Committee is substantially more transparent than the informal trilogues referred to here.

 News on this policy